 Our First Encounter with Kerala

-We get the side bunk; we spend the day in the lower part, drawing the curtains to give us privacy while we eat or pray (the curtains are a convenience for Muslim women, like myself, who cover their head).
+We spend the day in the lower part, drawing the curtains to give us privacy while we eat or pray (the curtains are a convenience for Muslim women, like myself, who cover our hair).
 Masood climbs up the upper berth to sleep at night.

-Almost all the passengers around us speak Malayalam, so Masood and I only had each other to talk to.
-We spend the long journey looking out the glass window, competing who could first pronounce the names of the stations we encounter along the way, taking photographs, writing a journal (that’s me), reading a computer-related boring magazine (that’s him), talking, and arguing.
-With so much time on our hands, the arguments over silly matters is mandatory.
+We spend the long journey looking out the glass window, competing who could first pronounce the names of the stations we encounter along the way, taking photographs, writing a journal (that’s me), reading a computer-related magazine (that’s him), talking, and arguing.
+With so much time on our hands, arguments over silly matters are mandatory.

 The view outside the window for the first several hours is dull and brown: crops have been harvested, bridges over highways filled with cars and smoke, old buildings, cows grazing absentmindedly, dried-up streams.